 Author: Dr Steven Lamb, Dermatology Registrar, Waikato Hospital, Hamilton, New Zealand.
 2001.
 Updated by Hon A/Prof Amanda Oakley, September 2016.

-Benign familial chronic pemphigus is also known as Hailey–Hailey disease.
+Benign familial pemphigus is also known as Hailey–Hailey disease.
 It is a rare hereditary blistering skin disease first described by the Hailey brothers in 1939.

 Benign familial pemphigus usually appears in the third or fourth decade, although it can occur at any age.
 It then tends to persist life-long.
 It can affect people of all races.

-Benign familial pemphigus is a inherited skin disorder, although occasionally sporadic cases arise without a family history.
+Benign familial pemphigus is an inherited skin disorder, although occasionally sporadic cases arise without a family history.
 The defect responsible has now been identified on a gene called ATP2C1 found on chromosome 3q21-24.
 This gene codes for the protein SPCA1 (Secretory Pathway Calcium/manganese-ATPase), a calcium and manganese pump.
 The skin cells (keratinocytes) stick together via structures called desmosomes and it seems the desmosomes do not assemble properly if there is insufficient calcium.

 The genetic defect in benign familial pemphigus causes the skin cells to become unstuck from one another.
 Normally the cells are packed together tightly in much the same way as bricks and mortar.
 Patients with Hailey-Hailey disease have defective ´mortar´ and the cells fall apart, like a dilapidated brick wall.